 When using an income approach it may also be necessary to make adjustments to the valuation to reflect matters that are not captured in either the cash flow forecasts or the discount rate adopted.
 Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.

 When valuing an asset that will be bought and sold via a private sale, it is common to consider the extent to which the investment is liquid or marketable.
 Market liquidity risk relates to the inability of trading at a fair price with immediacy.
 Liquidity in a market ensures that an asset can be sold rapidly, with minimum transaction costs and at a competitive price.
-Consequently, liquidity risk is applicable to most equity investments not listed on an organised exchange or traded in an active over-the-counter market.
+Consequently, liquidity risk is theoretically applicable to most equity investments not listed on an organised exchange or traded in an active over-the-counter market.

 If an asset is not liquid, it is appropriate to consider to what extent its value needs to be adjusted.
 In business valuation this aspect is referred to as ‘illiquidity discount’ or sometimes as ‘marketability discount’ or ‘fungibility discount’: